 All portfolios are monitored by individual portfolio managers to ensure compliance with the respective client investment management agreements.
-WHV's Portfolio Review Sub-Committee is made up of the Chief Compliance Officer ("CCO"), Chief Investment Officer [check SOC1 report] and an additional member of our investment management team.
-The Sub-Committee meets individually with the lead portfolio manager of each investment strategy on a semi-annual basis to conduct a review of the client accounts in that particular strategy.
-The Sub-Committee inquires about any apparent exceptions to WHV's portfolio strategies, unusual sector weights, contacts with clients, and the nature and status of the client relationship.
-The review is intended to ensure that portfolio managers conform to the investment guidelines and restrictions that WHV established as well as those established by certain clients.
-The Sub-Committee reports its findings to the full Portfolio Review Committee on an annual basis or as needed.
-The CCOE chairs the Portfolio Review Committee and maintains a record of the Committee's findings and any recommendations or mandates.
-Other Committee members include the firm's President, Chief Investment Officer, the CCO and two additional members of the firm's investment management team.
+WHV's portfolio reviews are carried out by the Chief Compliance Officer ("CCO"), and an additional member of our investment management team.
+The CCO meets with the lead portfolio manager of each investment strategy on a regular basis to conduct reviews of the client accounts in that particular strategy.
+During these portfolio reviews, the individuals present on the reviews inquire about any apparent exceptions to WHV's portfolio strategies, unusual sector weights, contacts with clients, and the nature and status of the client relationship.
+The reviews are intended to ensure that portfolio managers conform to the investment guidelines and restrictions that WHV established as well as those established by certain clients.
+The CCO maintains a record of the each portfolio review, including findings and any recommendations or mandates.